Revertcoder/Revertcoder/README.md

 🚀 Revertcoder
 💻 Aspiring business analyst | Developer | Data Enthusiast

-I’m a Computer Science graduate who enjoys building technology that solves real problems.
+I’m a Computer Scientist who enjoys building technology that solves real problems.
 My journey so far has allowed me to explore different areas of tech, including software development, data analysis, IT support, and web development.

 I enjoy taking ideas and turning them into practical solutions — whether it’s developing blockchain-based applications, creating modern websites, or working with data to uncover useful insights.
 I’m naturally curious, always learning, and constantly looking for ways to grow and improve my skills as a developer.